 The Art of Autism encourages those on the autism spectrum to vote.
-For many on the autism spectrum, disability funding is in essence decided through the voting process.
 Many candidates have disability platforms.
+For many on the autism spectrum, disability funding is decided through the voting process.
 Below is an excerpt from an article about disabilities and voting called Election Day Equality: Access is Critical from Little Village Magazine.
-The Voting Guide referenced below although created for Iowans has useful information for those on the autism spectrum no matter where they reside.
-It includes a dictionary of voting terms, what to expect at the polling place, and questions that many on the spectrum may ask.
-More resources including the new ASAN Voting Guide is included at the end of this blog.

 By Lauren Shotwell

 Some barriers to voting may not be immediately visible to poll workers.
 Shannon [Rik Shannon, the public policy manager for the Iowa Developmental Disabilities Council and ID Action] said they’ve found the number one barrier to voting is that people are overwhelmed by the amount of information out there or uncertain how to access that information — whether it’s information about the voting process, how to register or information about where the candidates stand on policy issues.

 For those on the autism spectrum, the challenges can include feeling overwhelmed by the amount of information available and becoming anxious about the need to navigate the social aspects of the voting process when voting in person, said Heather Hanzlick-Jaacks, an autism spectrum consultant with Tanager Place.